artsy/Swift-at-Artsy/Beginners/Lesson One/README.md

 var c = a + b
 ```

+In this case, you can see that we're referring back to `a` and `b` as variables, instead of the numbers `2` and `3`.
+This is a simple example, and with more experience, you'll get more comfortable.

 Variables all have a _type_.
 Some variables are numbers, and some are strings, and some are other things, too!
 Numbers are often `Int`, or an integer (basically a round number: 1, 2, 3, -500, 401).
 Swift is a **strongly-typed language**, which means that types matter a lot.
 Swift won't let you confuse one type for another.
 Even though we haven't _told_ Swift what the type of our variables are, the compiler figures it out automatically.